 One Click Accessibility

-A popular WordPress accessibility plugin, One Click Accessibility, was initially developed for the Pojo framework and has since been made compatible with all WordPress themes.
-The plugin has a 4.5-star rating and more than 30,000 active installations.
+The popular WordPress -Plugin for accessibility, One Click Accessibility, was originally developed for the Pojo Framework and is now compatible with all WordPress -Themes .
+The Plugin has a 4.5 star rating and more than 30,000 active installations.

 Key features of One Click Accessibility: